oda79/Leaflet.Canvas-Layer/README.md

-# Leaflet.Canvas-Markers
+# Leaflet.Canvas-Layer

+## What
-The continuation of [Leaflet.Canvas-Markers](http://eJuke.github.io/Leaflet.Canvas-Markers/examples/index.html)leaflet for displaying markers on canvas instead of DOM.
+The continuation of [Leaflet.Canvas-Markers](http://eJuke.github.io/Leaflet.Canvas-Markers/examples/index.html) leaflet for displaying markers on canvas instead of DOM.
 Working with Leaflet 1.0.0 and above.
 Feel free to contribute

 ## New Features